pooky-labs/smart-contracts/docs/Pookyball.md

 - `pxp` the ball PXP (experience points)

 Leveling up:
-Pooky Balls NFT gain PXP when used to place prediction on the Pooky game.
+Pookyballs NFT gain PXP when used to place prediction on the Pooky game.
 Balls cannot loose PXP.
 Once a ball has acquired enough PXP, it can be leveled up in exchange of a certain amount of $POK token (see {POK}).

 Roles: